MeidasTouch: Founders

+Ben represented former NFL player Colin Kaepernick and the attendees of the Fyre Festival, together with his boss Mark Geragos.
+In December 2022, he partnered with Geragos to form Engine Vision Media and acquire Los Angeles magazine from Hour Media.
+In 2023, Ben quit his job as an attorney to devote his efforts to MeidasTouch.

+Ben married his longtime partner Xochitl Marin in May 2024.
+They have a daughter.
+Ben appeared in the Fyre Festival documentaries Fyre and Fyre Fraud, both released in 2019.

 Reception

 Political action committee

+MeidasTouch was described in October 2020 as "a viral video powerhouse" by The Hollywood Reporter.
+The magazine noted it "caught the attention of politically inclined Hollywood A-listers like Judd Apatow, Mark Ruffalo and Ken Jeong."
+In October 2020, Variety described MeidasTouch's videos as "razor-sharp."

 In April 2021, Seth Hettena of Rolling Stone magazine criticized MediasTouch's $1 million advertising strategy as "nonsensical and a more effective tool for fundraising than for helping Democrats win elections" and raised concerns that donors were being misled by "grandiose self-promotion".

 In February 2022, singer-songwriter India Arie shared a compilation of podcaster Joe Rogan saying the racial slur "nigger" on The Joe Rogan Experience on Instagram.
 Rogan apologized, calling his past language "regretful and shameful" while also saying that the clips were "taken out of context" and he only quoted the slur to discuss its use by others.
 The footage in question was first published by the political action committee PatriotTakes, an affiliate of MeidasTouch.
-This resulted in allegations of a defamation attempt by MeidasTouch, which the founders denied in an interview with Barstool Sports founder David Portnoy, instead attributing the source of the footage to Alex Jones, who was a recurring guest on Rogan's show.
+This resulted in allegations of a defamation attempt by MeidasTouch, which the founders denied in an interview with Barstool Sports founder Dave Portnoy, instead attributing the source of the footage to Alex Jones, who was a recurring guest on Rogan's show.
 Rogan described the video compilation as a "political hit job".